 Prior to contact the forearm, if relaxed and the player is using the continental grip, should supinate.
 The more supination occurs prior to contact, the more you can "snap" your racket through the contact zone using pronation.

 Some players will use very little supination prior to contact and then go straight through with pronation, however Pete Sampras used a great deal of supination on serve to generate more "whip" through contact.

-When in supination the palm of the hand and the strings (side you will hit the ball with) will be facing the right side of the court, if you supinate further your palm will be facing slightly backwards also.
+When in supination the palm of the hand and the strings (side you will hit the ball with) will be facing the left side of the court, if you supinate further your palm will be facing slightly backwards also.

 At contact the palm opens up towards the target on serve.

 Pronation has now started and will continue if done correctly to the point of full pronation where the palm and strings face the right side of the court.

 For many WTA players this is the main issue they face on serve, not achieving the full range of motion with full pronation.

 One of the main causes of serve breakdown or even worse, injury from the serve is an incorrect finish or follow through.

 When you hit your serve, your body should be in a relaxed state and the follow through should be relaxed and allow the arm and body to slow down in a natural way using the correct muscle groups.